Casneil/Linux-Server-Configeration/README.md

 * Navigate to the [Account section](https://lightsail.aws.amazon.com/ls/webapp/account/profile) and download the SSH Key to your local maschine then save it under your .ssh directory on Linux ("maybe different for other operating systmes").

-* Change the private key file permission not to be accessible by others **sudo chmod 600 LightsailDefaultPrivateKey-us-west-2.pem**.
+* Change the private key file permission not to be accessible by others **sudo chmod 600 LightsailDefaultPrivateKey-us-west-2.pem**, I renamed my key to "LightsailKey".

 ## 3-Connecting to the Server via SSH